Saronic Gulf: History

-The Battle of Salamis, just to the west of modern-day Piraeus, took place in the Saronic Gulf.
-This naval battle off Salamis Island saw the Athenians defeat Xerxes, assuring Athens its place as the cradle of modern European culture.
+The Battle of Salamis, fought in 480 BCE in the Saronic Gulf near modern-day Piraeus, was a major naval engagement in which the Athenian-led Greek fleet defeated the much larger Persian forces of Xerxes I. The victory was a turning point in the Greco-Persian Wars and contributed significantly to Athens' rise as a dominant power in the classical Greek world.

 The ancient port of Cenchreae used to be situated here.

 Geography

 The gulf includes the islands of Aegina, Salamis, and Poros along with smaller islands of Patroklos and Fleves.
 The port of Piraeus, Athens' port, lies on the northeastern edge of the gulf.
 The site of the former Ellinikon International Airport is also in the northeast.

 Beaches line much of the gulf coast from Poros to Epidaurus, Galataki to Kineta and from Megara to Eleusis and from Piraeus down to Anavyssos.
 Athens' urban area surrounds the northern and the eastern coasts of this gulf.

 Bays in the gulf include Phaleron Bay, Elefsina Bay to the north, Kechries Bay in the northwest and Sofiko Bay in the east.

 The volcano of Methana is located to the southwest along with Kromyonia at the Isthmus of Corinth, Aegina and Poros.
 Methana is also the youngest most active volcano center and forms the northwestern end of the cycladic arch of active volcanoes that includes Milos island, Santorini island and Nisyros island.
 A hydropathic institute at Methana makes use of the hot sulphurous water that still surfaces in the area.
 The most recent eruption was of a submarine volcano north of Methana in the 17th century.

 The gulf has refineries around the northern part of the gulf including east of Corinth and west of Agioi Theodoroi, Eleusis, Aspropyrgos, Skaramangas and Keratsini.
 These refineries produce most of Greece's refined petroleum products, a large proportion of which are then exported.
 Commercial shipping to the refineries, Piraeus, and to and from the canal make the gulf quite a busy area with commercial shipping.

 Fault lines dominate especially in the northwestern part.